zonafets/NTE/README.md

 * common (and free) editors with basic features about auto completition, syntax check and highlight
 * simple and common xml/html parsers
+* or use browser's parse as lib/helper for server
 * make simple build a plugin for auto completition
 * make simple double bind IDE and code
 * two side rendering (client and/or server side)